Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### db_resurrect_ttl

-Time (in seconds) for which stale entities from the datastore should be resurrected for when they cannot be refreshed (e.g., the datastore is unreachable).
+Time (in seconds) for which stale entities from the datastore should be resurrected when they cannot be refreshed (e.g., the datastore is unreachable).
 When this TTL expires, a new attempt to refresh the stale entities will be made.

 **Default:** `30`